 Marine Resources Council is working hard to build momentum and support for better stormwater management using proven Low-Impact Development techniques.
 With support from twenty partners, MRC has sent letters to over 120 local and state leaders.Read more

-Join MRC on Tuesday, November 10 for our Lunch & Learn Webinar “Fishermen Helping to Save Whales,” with Kim Sawicki.
+Watch our November Lunch & Learn Webinar, “Fishermen Helping to Save Whales,” with Kim Sawicki.
 This is a free virtual event, but you must register to receive the Zoom link and login information.

-The health of our lagoon and coastal ocean is jeopardized by the increasing heat content of the ocean and atmosphere.
-However, it’s not too late to take action.Read more
+The health of our Lagoon and coastal ocean is jeopardized by the increasing heat content of the ocean and atmosphere.
+But it’s not too late to take action.Read more

 National Estuaries Day is a nationwide celebration of our bays and estuaries and the benefits they provide local communities.
 Join MRC for a day of fun!Read more